Clauric/Fishers-Iris-Dataset-Review/README.md

 #### Description of data

-A description fo the data will provide some idea with regards to the min, max, mean, variance, and standard deviation of the data.
+A description of the data will provide some idea with regards to the min, max, mean, variance, and standard deviation of the data.
 This will allow the examiner to understand the range of data being reviewed.
-However, it should be noted that it is already visible in the data above, there is a rather significant differencce between the lengths of the _I. setosa_ and the _I.
+However, it should be noted that it is already visible in the data above, there is a rather significant difference between the lengths of the _I. setosa_ and the _I.
 Virginica_ across sepal lengths, petal lengths, and petal widths.
 This will somewhat skew the data presented in the description.

 Descriptive statistics of data set